A Date with a Dream

 A Date with a Dream is a 1948 British musical comedy film directed by Dicky Leeman and starring Terry-Thomas, Jeannie Carson and Wally Patch.
+It was written by Robert S. Baker, Monty Berman, Leeman and Carl Nystrom.
+This was one of Terry-Thomas's earliest films and is reputedly partly based on his own experiences.
+Terry-Thomas was yet to develop his cad persona, and a then little-known Norman Wisdom appears in a very brief, non-speaking role.
 Its plot concerns a wartime group of musical entertainers who meet up a year after being demobbed and decide to reform their act.
-This was one of Terry-Thomas's earliest films and is reputedly partly based on his own experiences.
-Terry-Thomas was yet to develop his cad persona and a then little-known Norman Wisdom appears in a very brief, non-speaking role.

 Plot

 When an Army concert party is disbanded after the war, they plan to meet up in a years time for a reunion.
 When they do they discover that all the various members aren't coping too well with civilian life.
 Jean, a singer who is staying in the same house as two of the ex-concert party members, suggests that the various members get back together to perform.